Postgraduate MA

 Public Policy

-Gain in-depth understanding of public policy, policymaking and challenges faced by policymakers.
-You’ll develop a critical awareness of current issues, scholarship and research.
+Gain an understanding of public policy, policymaking and problems faced by policymakers.
+You’ll develop awareness of current issues, scholarship and research.

 Public Policy